Hareesh-Ravi/Image-Filtering-Detection/README.md

 # Image Filtering Detection
-This repository has the code to process and extract features outlined in "Spatial domain quantization noise based image filtering detection".
+This repository has the code to process and extract features outlined in ICIP 2015 paper "Spatial domain quantization noise based image filtering detection" ( [PDF](https://ieeexplore.ieee.org/document/7350986) ) and ACM TOMM 2016 paper "Forensic Analysis of Linear and Nonlinear Image Filtering Using Quantization Noise" ( [PDF](https://dl.acm.org/citation.cfm?id=2857069) ).
 This paper addresses the problem of identifying forged or manipulated images that have been filtered using the added noise during compression process.

 ## Reference